The Faces of Challenge

 Something surprising that people may not know about Briggs – He is probably the only person in the US that has an MFA in creative writing and can breed a cow!
 He also served in Desert Storm as an infantry soldier.

-His favorite quote (which he may have written and I love) “If God wanted you to be happy, she would have made you a dog!”
+His favorite quote (which he may have written and I love) is “If God wanted you to be happy, she would have made you a dog!”

 Michael came to Challenge in 1996 with his wife Lisa and two children, as a temporary computer teacher for our VESID sponsored program.
 The contract was purposed to end after 3 months but when Michael restructured the course VESID extended the contract for another 6 years.
 He has been here ever since.